Do You Know if Your Company is Complying with the Terms and Conditions of the PPP?

 Speak with Dr. Oberheiden today for a free consultation at 888-680-1745.

-The novel coronavirus (COVID-19) pandemic has had an unprecedented impact on America’s economy, both in terms of its swiftness and its severity.
+The recent pandemic had an unprecedented impact on America’s economy, both in terms of its swiftness and its severity.
 In April 2020, the Coronavirus Aid, Relief, and Economic Security (CARES) Act provided an essential lifeline for many businesses, providing nearly $660 billion in forgivable federal loans under the Paycheck Protection Program (PPP).

 This funding was disbursed in two rounds.
 In the first round, the PPP’s initial $349 billion allocation ran out almost immediately.
 The second round moved more slowly, largely because the federal government imposed stricter controls and businesses were now aware that the government was prepared to aggressively target owners and entities suspected of PPP loan fraud.